Eco Sensitive Zone

 Hoping that the declaration of the plateau as an Eco-Sensitive Zone (ESZ) would forestall all these pressures and bring the region under the stringent controls of the Environment (Protection) Act of 1986, BEAG presented an ESZ proposal to the Government of India’s Environment Minister in November 1998.

-The Government of Maharashtra was also concerned about the fragility of the Mahabalaleshwar plateau’s ecology.
+The Government of Maharashtra was also concerned about the fragility of the Mahabaleshwar plateau’s ecology.
 An environmental assessment conducted by a committee it had appointed said conclusively in its Report in 2000 that without protection, the plateau’s ecology would be irreparably damaged.

 The Ministry of Environment, Forests and Climate Change’s committee on the designation of ecologically sensitive areas in India also urged the Government of India to accord special protection to areas identified as ecologically sensitive or fragile.